vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ### Can I decide the users suggested max amount list

-No. The suggested amount list that the user can choose a max amount from, is automatically generated by Vipps based on the suggestedMaxAmount sent in.
+No. The suggested amount list that the user can choose a max amount from, is automatically generated by Vipps based on the suggestedMaxAmount sent-in.

-If the suggestedMaxAmount is changed, the suggested amount list will also be different if the user goes to change max amount.
+If the suggestedMaxAmount is changed, the suggested amount list will also be different if the user goes to change the max amount.

 ## Agreements and users